-Inside the jagamohana of the temple there is a Dusa Bhuja (ten armed) idol of Goddess Shyamakali.
-An anicent image of Lord Ganesha, made of sand stone, housed in a separate temple in the northern side of the temple.
-This image is without the mount mouse, which speaks of the antiquity of the image.
+An ancient image of Lord Ganesha made of sandstone enshrined in a separate shrine in the northern side of the temple wall.
+The image is without the mount mouse, which speaks of the antiquity of the image.
 The image of Lord Narasimha is also carved on the temple wall.

 Kapala Mochana Mahadeva

 Initially Lord Brahma had five heads.
 Lord Shiva pulled one of those head, and the Kapala (Skull of the head of Brahma) remained attached to Lord Shiva's hand, thus he committed the sin of killing a Brahmin (Brahma Hatya Dosha).
 He could not get rid of it and went everywhere but this sin followed him.
 Finally, when Lord Shiva was passing through Puri, suddenly the Kapala fell from his hand by the power of Puri Dham and Lord Jagannath and His sin got absolved.
 Hence, Lord Shiva came to be called as Kapala Mochana Mahadeva.